JetBrains/Qodana/topics/github.md

 [//]: # (title: GitHub Actions)

-<link-summary>The Qodana Scan GitHub action allows you to run Qodana on a GitHub repository.</link-summary>
+<link-summary>The Qodana Scan GitHub action allows you to run Qodana in a GitHub repository.</link-summary>

 ## Usage

-The [Qodana Scan GitHub action](https://github.com/marketplace/actions/qodana-scan) allows you to run Qodana on a GitHub repository.
+The [Qodana Scan GitHub action](https://github.com/marketplace/actions/qodana-scan) allows you to run Qodana in a GitHub repository.

 <anchor name="basic-configuration"/>